Frances Johnston1

 Residence In 1812, Frances Johnston lived in St Andrews parish [part of Edinburgh].1

-MarriageShe married Richard Henry Bonnycastle, son of John Bonnycastle and Bridget Newell, on 6 Aug 1812 in Edinburgh, Midlothian, Scotland.
+MarriageShe married Richard Henry Bonnycastle on 6 Aug 1812 in Edinburgh, Midlothian, Scotland.

 The parish register reads: "Richard Henry Bonnycastle Esq. and Miss Frances Johnston, St. Andrews Parish, Daughter of Capn Willm Johnston Edinr."1